Would you like to stick to your exercise schedule this Christmas?

 There are great apps and videos online that can guide you through a workout.
 Yoga can also be helpful to reduce stress over the festive holidays.
 Why not light a candle and take some time to practice mindfulness or meditation too.

-Getting outside and walking can have a great impact on keeping you healthy over Christmas.
+Getting outside walking, it can have a great impact on keeping you healthy over Christmas.
 Often gym classes stop running and there’s not always the opportunity to exercise at home.
-Walking is a great activity to involve everyone, making it a social activity too.
+Follow this NHS advice about walking and make it a social activity too, is a great for getting people of all fitness levels involved together.

 To make it fun, the kids could ride their bikes while you walk alongside them, take the dog, visit somewhere new, or have races with each other, seeing who can get to that letterbox or lamppost first.